RemyDinh/Meta-Ads-Analysis-Supplement-Brand/README.md

 ### Exploratory Analysis Conclusion
 See file for all sql queries and outcomes

 The dataset contains 208,512 rows, covering 181 days, 4 campaigns, 12 ad sets, 36 ads, 4 countries, 4 age groups, and 2 genders, with perfectly balanced distribution across dimensions.
 All key metrics (Impressions, Clicks, Spend, Conversions, Revenue) are complete, and no zero-revenue-with-conversions cases were found.
-Minor rounding differences were observed in CTR and CPC, so these will be recalculated in dashboards.
+Minor rounding differences were observed in CTR and CPC, so these will be recalculated in the ETL fase.

 Based on these findings, the ETL and data model decisions were: